-PRQ: Current enrollment in Dental Hygiene program.
 Introduces the management of emergency situations in the dental office setting.
-Emphasizes reduction of risk for emergencies, identification and management of anxiety, and stress recognition protocol.
+Explains the management of emergency situations with an emphasis on prevention and identification of potential medical emergencies that can occur in the dental office or during dental treatment.
 Provides practical skills applicable to dental hygienists and the scope of responsibility for medical emergency management as dictated by state dental practice law.
-Covers the basic categories of emergencies, causes and management.
-Includes content and use of emergency kits and oxygen support systems.
+Includes content and use of emergency kits, oxygen support systems, use of ASA classification to evaluate risk, and emergency management simulations.